ellysh/video-game-bots/BotsClassification/types-of-bots.md

 This is a list of the data embedding points:

-1. **Input device**.
+1. **Input Device**<br/>
 Special devices can be used to emulate standard input devices.
 For example, you can use [**Arduino**](https://en.wikipedia.org/wiki/Arduino) board that emulates keyboard behavior.
 This board can be controlled by a bot application.

-2. **Operating system**.
+2. **Operating System**<br/>
 Bot application is able to modify and to control some components of the operating system.
 For example you can modify a keyboard driver and allow your bot to notify the OS about keyboard actions through the driver.
 Thus, OS will not have possibility to distinguish whether the keyboard event really happened or it was bot embedded.
 Also you can use a standard OS interface of application interactions to embed keyboard events.

-3. **Game server**.
+3. **Game Server**<br/>
 Bot application can send network packets with simulated actions directly to the game server.
 It can be performed the same way game client application does.
 Game server has no possibility to distinguish the source of network packet in some cases.

-4. **Game client application**.
+4. **Game Client Application**<br/>
 Bot simulated actions and the game state can be embedded directly into the game application memory.
 Thus, game application will consider that a new state has been legally changed.
 The correct notification about it will be sent to the game server.

 We will use **developer classification** term for naming this division of bots on types by their interception and embedding data approaches.